Managing Sub-Workspaces | HeyGen Academy

 Sharing assets follows a consistent process across HeyGen.

 For avatars, voices, brand kits, or templates, open the asset library and select the three-dot menu on the asset.
-Choose Share, and select the sub-workspace you want to share it with.
+Choose Share, then select the sub-workspace you want to share it with.

-Once shared, the asset becomes immediately available in the selected sub-workspace for video creation.
+Once shared, the asset is immediately available in the selected sub-workspace for creating videos.

 With sub-workspaces, you can organise teams, control access, and scale video creation without losing oversight.